Building hana-opensap-cloud-2020 Part 1: Introduction

-First we have the situation we discussed earlier where HANA, via its database clients and SQL interface, can support a variety of 3rd party database and development tools.
+First, we have the situation we discussed earlier where HANA, via its database clients and SQL interface, can support a variety of third-party databases and development tools.
 But in these tooling approaches you don’t have access to HANA specific development artifacts (like Calculation Views, Replication Tasks, etc) nor do you necessarily have support for full stack development.
 But once again, this might fit your needs.
 If you are unsure, I’d again recommend exploring this tutorial series: Use Clients to Query an SAP HANA Database

 Most developers that want to specialize in HANA are going to look to one of the SAP HANA specific development tools.
-Here we have to look at historic tooling, current capabilities and also look to the future a little bit.
+Here we must look at historic tooling, current capabilities and look to the future a little bit.

 The first major development tool and the one that most people still highly associate with SAP HANA is the HANA Studio.
 This is an Eclipse based locally installed IDE which has been available since the earliest days of HANA.
-However its largely relegate to older HANA functionality now as new development was basically stopped in the HANA 1.0 era.
-It is restricted to HANA repository and XS Classic based development and isn’t covered by or related to any of the new learning content will we will discuss here.
+However, it’s largely relegated to older HANA functionality now as new development was all but stopped in the HANA 1.0 era.
+It is restricted to HANA repository and XS Classic based development and isn’t covered by or related to any of the new learning content we will discuss here.

-However the HANA development scenario is not yet fully available there.
-Artifacts like Calculation Views still require the use of the SAP Web IDE to development them.
-SAP has announced plans to close this gap in the near future, but at the time I’m writing this we are still in a mixed mode.
-Furthermore the Business Application Studio is currently only targeting SAP Cloud Platform based development and for HANA on premise and HANA, express edition based development the SAP Web IDE will remain the primary choice for the near term.
+However, the HANA development scenario is not yet fully available there.
+Artifacts like Calculation Views still require the use of the SAP Web IDE to develop them (Note: this was true at the time of this blog post publication in Nov 2020, but that limitation has since been lifted and Calculation Views can now be developed in Business Application Studio).
+SAP has announced plans to close this gap soon, but at the time I’m writing this we are still in a mixed mode.
+Furthermore, the Business Application Studio is currently only targeting SAP BTP based development and for HANA on premise and HANA, express edition based development the SAP Web IDE will remain the primary choice for the near term.

 I hope the result is a video and blog series that focuses on the future (HANA Cloud and SAP Business Application Studio) but also uses techniques that with only a few small adjustments can also be used in HANA on premise | HANA, express edition and SAP Web IDE.